The right attachment can save you from buying or renting a second machine.

 If mulching tree stumps is high on your to-do list, renting a stump grinder attachment is an easy way to cross it off.
 The grinder mounts easily to the front of your skid steer, allowing you to take advantage of the machine’s nimble handling in tight spaces.

-Keep in mind that not every attachment is compatible with every skid steer.
+Not every attachment is universal or compatible with every skid steer.
 Some attachments require a degree of hydraulic power only certain skid steers can provide.
 Talk to your United Rentals sales representative for advice.